slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

   }
 };

-// Let's register a new Slack Function with notifyApprover as its handler const requestApprovalFunc = new SlackFunction(ApprovalFunction.id, notifyApprover);
+// Let's register a new Slack function with notifyApprover as its handler const requestApprovalFunc = new SlackFunction(ApprovalFunction.id, notifyApprover);

 // Get our action handlers